 Associate Director of Clinical Programs and Clinical Professor of LawSend a Message

-Professor Boonin has received recognition for her teaching and lawyering, including being named Health Law Attorney of the Month by Health Law Advocates in April 2015, receiving the Meg Connolly MVP Award from Senior Partners for Justice and the Volunteer Lawyers Project in November 2016, and being named one of Massachusetts Lawyers Weekly's Up and Coming Lawyers in 2010.
-She was awarded the Champion for Social Change Award by the Suffolk Law School Student Bar Association in 2016.
-Professor Boonin is Vice President of the Massachusetts Guardianship Association, serves on the Steering Committee of the Massachusetts Guardianship Policy Institute, and is a member of the Administrative Justice Committee of the Supreme Judicial Court's Access to Justice Commission.
+Professor Boonin has received recognition for her teaching and lawyering, including being named Health Law Attorney of the Month by Health Law Advocates in April 2015; receiving the Meg Connolly MVP Award from Senior Partners for Justice and the Volunteer Lawyers Project in November 2016; and being named one of Massachusetts Lawyers Weekly's Up and Coming Lawyers in 2010; and receiving the Champion for Social Change Award by the Suffolk Law School Student Bar Association in 2016.
+Professor Boonin is an active member of the legal community.
+She currently serves on the Advisory Board of the Massachusetts Guardianship Association (she served as Vice President and Board Member for several years), as well as on the Advisory Council of the Sexual Assault Response Unit of the Commonwealth's Disabled Person's Protection Commission.
+She formerly served on the Steering Committee of the Massachusetts Guardianship Policy Institute and on the Administrative Justice Committee of the Supreme Judicial Court's Access to Justice Commission.

 Ten Years Too Long: How Social Security's Marriage Duration Requirement Gambles with Women's Lives, 39 HARV.
 J. L. & GENDER 369 (2016).